LB--/events/README.md

 ```

 ## The predefined events
-For your convenience some types of events are defined for you, or they are necessary for the functionality of the library.
+For your convenience, some types of events are defined for you.
 Most predefined events are abstract and require you to derive them with your own events, which you will see how do do in the next section.

 ### `Event`